 The experiment-wise error rate represents the probability of a type I error (false positive) over the total family of comparisons.
 Our ANOVA example has four groups, which produces six comparisons and a family-wise error rate of 0.26.
 If you increase the groups to five, the error rate jumps to 40%!
 When you have 15 groups, you are virtually guaranteed to have a false positive (99.5%)!

 Post Hoc Tests Control the Experiment-wise Error Rate

 The table succinctly illustrates the problem that post hoc tests resolve.
 Typically, when performing statistical analysis, you expect a false positive rate of 5%, or whatever value you set for the significance level.
 As the table shows, when you increase the number of groups from 2 to 3, the error rate nearly triples from 0.05 to 0.143.
 And, it quickly worsens from there!

 These error rates are too high!
 Upon seeing a significant difference between groups, you would have severe doubts about whether it was a false positive rather than a real difference.

-If you use 2-sample t-tests to compare all group means in your study systematically, you’ll encounter this problem.
+If you use 2-sample t-tests to systematically compare all group means in your study, you’ll encounter this problem.
 You’d set the significance level for each test (e.g., 0.05), and then the number of comparisons will determine the experiment-wise error rate, as shown in the table.